KerimEsgerli/Instgram-Clone-Open-Source/README.md

-# How To Setup Instgram clone
+# How To Setup Instagram clone

 1.Dowland Files